 189. Heritage assets range from sites and buildings of local historic value to those of the highest significance, such as World Heritage Sites which are internationally recognised to be of Outstanding Universal Value.
-These assets are an irreplaceable resource and should be
+These assets are an irreplaceable resource and should be conserved in a manner appropriate to their significance, so that they can be enjoyed for their contribution to the quality of life of existing and future generations.

-- 190. Plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
-This strategy should take into account: - a) the desirability of sustaining and enhancing the significance of heritage assets, and putting them to viable uses consistent with their conservation; - b) the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; - c) the desirability of new development making a positive contribution to local character and distinctiveness; and - d) opportunities to draw on the contribution made by the historic environment to the character of a place. - 192.
-Local planning authorities should maintain or have access to a historic environment record.
-This should contain up-to-date evidence about the historic environment in their area and be used to: - a) assess the significance of heritage assets and the contribution they make to their environment; and - b) predict the likelihood that currently unidentified heritage assets, particularly sites of historic and archaeological interest, will be discovered in the future. - 193.
-Local planning authorities should make information about the historic environment, gathered as part of policy-making or development management, publicly accessible.
+190. Plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
+This strategy should take into account:

+a) the desirability of sustaining and enhancing the significance of heritage assets, and putting them to viable uses consistent with their conservation;

+b) the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring;

+c) the desirability of new development making a positive contribution to local character and distinctiveness; and d) opportunities to draw on the contribution made by the historic environment to the character of a place.

+192. Local planning authorities should maintain or have access to a historic environment record.
+This should contain up-to-date evidence about the historic environment in their area and be used to:

+a) assess the significance of heritage assets and the contribution they make to their environment; and b) predict the likelihood that currently unidentified heritage assets, particularly sites of historic and archaeological interest, will be discovered in the future.

+193. Local planning authorities should make information about the historic environment, gathered as part of policy-making or development management, publicly accessible.
 Proposals affecting heritage assets